Project Runway: Production

-Seasons
+Series overview

 Season 1

 Project Runway premiered its first season on December 1, 2004, featuring 12 designers.
 Heidi Klum, Michael Kors and Nina Garcia served as judges while Tim Gunn, fashion chair at Parsons The New School for Design, served as the mentor for the designers.
 During this season, Project Runway received critical acclaim, including an Emmy nomination for outstanding competitive reality series.
 Growth in audience popularity was also dramatic from its debut to the season finale, making it a sleeper hit.
 Project Runway gave Bravo one of its most successful series since Queer Eye for the Straight Guy.

 Pennsylvania-based designer Jay McCarroll won the competition with his model Julia Beynon.
 Kara Saun and her model Jenny Toth placed second, while Wendy Pepper and her model Melissa Haro placed third.
 Austin Scarlett won the fan favorite award.
 As his prize for winning the competition, McCarroll was eligible to receive a $100,000 cash prize, a mentorship with Banana Republic to aid in developing his own fashion label (both of which he turned down), and display of his work in the American edition of Elle magazine.

 Austin Scarlett produced a decoy collection for Fashion Week after being eliminated in the controversial "Nancy O'Dell Grammy Challenge", causing outrage among fans.
-His appearance at Fashion Week was an 11th hour decision made by the show's producers who were concerned that the identity of the three finalists would be revealed before the Project Runway Season 1 finale aired.
+His appearance at Fashion Week was an 11th hour decision made by the show's producers who were concerned that the identity of the three finalists would be revealed before the Project Runway season 1 finale aired.
 The ploy was later adopted for the show's succeeding seasons.

 In 2008, Jay McCarroll, in conjunction with Here!
 Films released the feature-length documentary "Eleven Minutes".
 The feature documentary chronicles his year-long post Project Runway journey preparing his first independent runway show for New York's Fashion Week in Bryant Park and the subsequent selling of his line to stores.
 Also in 2008, Jay McCarroll launched his own online fashion boutique, The Colony.